Ref NoUKA/ALU/CHARLESF

 Name of creatorCharles, Faustin Valentine, 1944-, storyteller, poet

-Extent20 boxes
+Extent18 boxes

-Faustin was born in Trinidad in 1938, attending primary and secondary school there until he moved to Britain in 1962.
+Admin historyFaustin was born in Trinidad in 1944, attending primary and secondary school there until he moved to Britain in 1962.
 In 1973 to 1977, Faustin worked for the Commonwealth Institute on the Talks to Schools programme, where he visited schools, storytelling and talking about Caribbean life and culture, and lecturing on Caribbean literature.

 In 1977 Faustin began studying a degree in English with African and Caribbean Studies at the University of Kent, graduating in 1980.
-After graduation, he taught Colonial and Caribbean History and Culture at Adult Educational Institutions in Lonon for the Inner London Education Authority until 1988.
+After graduation, he taught Colonial and Caribbean History and Culture at Adult Educational Institutions in London for the Inner London Education Authority until 1988.

 Faustin also worked with an international group of musicians and storytellers called “Common Lore” throughout 1985, and was writer-in-residence undertaking a Creative Writing Fellowship at the University of Warwick in 1986.
 Other writer-in-residence appointments included a position at Wormwood Scrubs Mens Prison in 1988-1989, and Queen Mary’s Sixth Form College in Hampshire from 1990-1991.
 From 1989 Faustin has also worked as a freelance storyteller all over the UK, and in Amsterdam, The Netherlands.